Energetic $\gamma$-rays from TeV scale dark matter annihilation resummed: The resummed energy spectrum

 Here $\chi_v$ is a two-component non-relativistic spinor field in the SU(2) weak isospin $j$ representation, $\chi_v^c = -i\sigma^2 \chi_v^*$ the charge-conjugated field, and $\mathcal{A}^B_{\perp c,\mu}$ the collinear gauge-invariant collinear gauge field of soft-collinear effective theory (SCET).
 Collinear fields have large momentum component $n_+p$.
 A similar definition applies to the anti-collinear direction with $n_+$ and $n_-$ interchanged.
 Fields without position arguments are evaluated at $x=0$.
 The operators are non-local along the light-cone of the collinear directions. $T^A$ are SU(2) generators in the isospin-$j$ representation.
 The spin matrix is defined by (conventions $n^\mu_\pm = (1,0,0,\mp 1)$, $\epsilon^{0123}=-1$)

 The first form holds in $d$ dimensions in dimensional regularization, but it turns out that evanescent operators are not important, since the non-relativistic, soft and collinear dynamics is spin-independent. $\mathbf{n}$ is a unit vector in the three-direction.
 Since the (anti) collinear gauge field in the operator is transverse, the Lorentz indices $\mu,\nu$ and corresponding spatial indices $m,n$ are effectively always transverse.
 Note that the DM bilinear is in a spin-singlet configuration.
+The above operator basis is consistent with the basis employed in~\cite{Ovanesyan:2014fwa,Ovanesyan:2016vkk}.

 We normalize the effective annihilation Lagrangian as

 The one-loop calculation of the $\overline{\rm MS}$-subtracted matching coefficients results in

 where $\hat g_2(\mu_h)$ is the SU(2) gauge coupling in the $\overline{\rm MS}$ scheme at the matching scale $\mu_h \sim 2\mchi$, and $c_2(j) = j(j+1)$ the SU(2) Casimir of the isospin-$j$ representation.\footnote{For the wino model $j=1$, the one-loop coefficients were previously given in analytic form in~\cite{Ovanesyan:2016vkk} in the context of resumming the annihilation rate to the exclusive $\gamma\gamma$, $\gamma Z$ final state.
 When transforming to their operator basis, we find that our coefficient of $\hat g_2^4/(16 \pi^2)$ differs by +4 ($-4$) from their $C_1$ ($C_2$).
 We could track this difference to an error in the external field renormalization for the DM field and an inconsistency in combining counterterms for Dirac and Majorana $\chi$ fields.
 We note that the final result for the coefficients functions is independent of whether the DM particle is a Majorana or Dirac fermion.} The coefficients are evolved to the EW scale $\mu_W\ll \mu_h$.
 The evolution is diagonal~\cite{Beneke:2009rj} in the basis $\mathcal{O}_i^\prime$ where the DM bilinear transforms in an irreducible SU(2) representation given by